hyundai-robotics/doc-hi6-operation/book.md

 ![](../../../_assets/image_59.png)

-3. Press the &lt;enter&gt; key.
+3. Press the <<b>ENTER</b>> key.
 The interpolation parameter of the statement will change to L, and then the cursor will move to the next parameter, allowing the moving speed to be selected.

 ![](../../../_assets/image_69.png)

-4. Press the &lt;enter&gt; key to complete editing.
+4. Press the <<b>ENTER</b>> key to complete editing.
 The contents of the change will be saved in the JOB program, and then the cursor will return to the statement cursor status.